xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus/Inequalities.md

 But the square root is always greater than a negative number, so the green interval from before should be included too, how do we fix this?

-We need to "manually" include the interval that we lost, that would be:
+We need to "manually" include the interval that we lost:

 $$\Large \begin{cases} -4 <0 \\ x+3 \geq 0\end{cases}$$
 So in this case: